matrixsmaster/ligguf/README.md

 ## What it is

 Ligguf is a fully self-contained C++ program that loads and runs quantized LLaMA-family **GGUF** models *directly from disk*.
-It is a stand-alone, minimal, end-to-end implementation — the whole model pipeline in under a thousand lines.
+It is a stand-alone, minimal, end-to-end implementation — the whole model pipeline in under 800 lines.

-Think of it as *LLaMA, simple & unwrapped.*

 ---